R2Northstar/NorthstarWiki/docs/faq.md

 However your progress on official servers is not lost, so running vanilla client after playing on Northstar you should be back to your old level on official servers.

+### Q: I get an error message saying "Player Not Found" or "Invalid Master Server Token"

+These two errors can commonly be fixed for the average user by following the guide [here](installing-northstar/troubleshooting.md#player-not-foundinvalid-master-server-token).
+"Invalid Master Server Token" can also be caused by the Master server being down, howevever this is normally not the cause of the error.

 ### Q: How do I open the console?

 A: Check [_Opening the console_](installing-northstar/using-northstar/commands.md#opening-the-console).